 John Russo is one of the few that can boast with plenty of newspaper articles, as evidence of outstanding car restoration work, like the one above.

 The image you see is a fully restored 1951 Ford Custom V8 convertible.
 The car was restored to an “Almost like new” level, for a local car collector.
-Who knows, if the driver was a younger guy, the reporter would definitely slap the “like new” label.

 - engine repair,

 - suspension repairs

 There are very few of these beauties on the streets these days, and the number of 1951 Ford that are in this good shape is even lower.